Alzheimer's Documentary Series

 Let's go, get on vacation.

-Hurry up, let's get on vacation.
+Come on, hurry up, hurry up, let's get on vacation.

-I love to travel, but now I'm not as confident traveling, and so we have a lot of strategies in place for that.
+And so we have a lot of strategies in place for that.

-With this motor home, because it's laid out similar to my home, it makes it so much easier to travel.
+With this motor home, because it's laid out similar to my home.

-I feel comfortable, I know where things are, and it's just a very secure feeling.
+And it's just a very secure feeling.

-And the dog loves it and we love it, and it's just like, it's second home to us.
+And it's just like, it's second home to us.

-(orchestral music) >>We're in Guntersville, Alabama, and this is Lake Guntersville.
+(gentle music) >>We're in Guntersville, Alabama, and this is Lake Guntersville.

-And if you look out a little further on the other side of these islands, that's the main channel 'cause this is also the Tennessee River.
+And if you look out a little further on the other side of these islands, that's the main channel, 'cause this is also the Tennessee River.

 >>Down here is where we go camping all the time.